World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 Fernando Muslera is now the ninth goalkeeper to make an error that has lead to a goal in the 2018 #WorldCup.
 The worst possible stage to do it. 😫 https://t.co/ARkrvUujfU

-It was a poor mistake from the goalkeeper and effectively settled the tie in France's favour.
-Uruguay did not lack for commitment but struggled to really trouble France who controlled the game well and saw it out comfortably.
+It was a poor mistake from the goalkeeper and effectively settled the tie.
+Uruguay did not lack for commitment but struggled to trouble France, who controlled the game well and saw it out comfortably.

-Goal's Ben Hayward offered his view of the game:
+Goal's Ben Hayward offered his view of the match:

 Ben Hayward @bghayward